sassoftware/vscode-sas-extension/website/docs/faq.md

 2. Shut down all VS Code instances and then restart the application with the updated environment variable.
 If you are connecting to a remote workspace, set the environment variable on the remote system and terminate all VS Code server processes (for example, run `ps -aux | grep vscode-server` on the remote Linux machine to see the processes).

-### Why did I get the `Invalid endpoint` error​?
+### When I connect to my SAS Viya connection profile, why doesn't VS Code prompt me to open a browser window and sign in using SAS?

-Please specify the correct protocol.
+Confirm that you have specified the protocol correctly.
 For example, if your SAS Viya server is on https, make sure you included `https://` in your `endpoint` setting.

 ### Why did I get the `Unable to parse decrypted password` error​?